November

 This is a very common complaint.
 The two major factors that come into play with your clingers are stress and diet.
 Stress causes all kinds of digestive trouble.
 Think about times you’ve been anxious or nervous - you feel it in your gut right along with your sweating palms and racing heart.
 Prolonged or chronic stress can create stubborn stools.
 Diet is also important to consider.
 If you are eating sugar, carbs, processed meats, and missing out on copious veggies, fresh fruit, nuts, and healthy fats, you are at risk for constipation.
 Dairy and wheat are often causes of internal cement, so lighten up the load by sticking to a diet like Mark’s.

-Fiber Is King, But When It Comes to Butts, So Is Fat
+When It Comes to Butts, Fat is King

-You need to consume at least 75 grams of fiber a day.
-That’s roughly (hehe) three times the minimum recommended requirement of Uncle Sam.
-Translation: aim for 6-12 servings of veggies and 1-2 servings of fruit.
-Supplement with yams, wild rice or lentils if you can handle a bit of starch (many of us can’t).
+Aim for 6-12 servings of veggies and 1-2 servings of fruit.
+There is no good reason to overdo fiber.
+Excessive fiber intake can increase appetite and interfere with healthy digestion, mineral absorption, and elimination.
 Interestingly, what many folks don’t realize is that increasing fat intake can help with constipation and regular bowels.
 Try eating more olive oil, fish, avocados, nuts, and flax seeds.
 Buy DHA-enhanced eggs.
 And take two or three fish oil pills daily.
 We promise, it’ll help.
 And cut out that blasted soda!

 Things to Do While Pooping & Useful Tips